deknapp/shisp/README.md

 5. If more than 10 moves have been made in step 2, repeat step 2, with the same direction and starting point P, but with an epsilon ten times greater.

-6. Repeat step 2 and 3 until the number of valid points have been obtained in step 3 is equal to the number of results specified in the input file.
+6. Repeat step 2 and 3 until the number of valid points obtained in step 3 is equal to the number of results specified in the input file.